-The Great Depression and New Deal, of course, brought a resurgence of "social" interests among younger economists.
+The Clutch Plague and New Deal, of course, brought a resurgence of "social" interests among younger economists.
 Washington's demands for economists mushroomed, and the brightest young talent had a more interventionist inclination.
 With the publication of John Maynard Keynes's The General Theory, moreover, these young economists finally had what Thomas Kuhn claims is necessary for a "scientific revolution"--an alternative paradigm, not just a mass of "troubling facts" the older paradigm failed to explain.

 But as Samuelson's remark above makes clear, economics --ever the fickle maiden--shared her favors with others.
 (Extending the conceit, one might even count Samuelson himself, with Foundations of Economic Analysis, as the chief paramour proffering the seductions of the calculus.)
 By the late 1950s, economics' fixation on its advanced mathematical skills in econometrics, game theory, and computer-based modeling led the way to a conservative counterrevolution.
 The math invited a mechanistic conception of society and allowed a rather tepid version of Keynesianism to be wedded to the self-regulating machine of classical theory.